-Thank you for volunteering to be a reader at one of our college degree celebrations.
+Thank you for volunteering to participate in our college degree celebrations as a reader.
 Dates and times are listed on the right.
 Instructions are below.

 The first student in each major will hand you a sheet with the name of the major printed on it.
 It will say: "Dean Boehm-Davis, we present candidates for the degree of bachelor of arts/science in . . .."
 Read this first, and then the name of the student.